 Japan – English Exchange

 Join an English exchange program in Japan!
-Volunteer in a traditional village to improve English skills through conversation and gain valuable cultural experience.
+Volunteer in a traditional mountain village to improve English skills through conversation and gain valuable cultural experience.

 Program Highlights